Processes

 }

-What happens in this example is that each file, that the process receives, is staged with the name query.fa
+In this example, each file received by the process is staged with the name query.fa

-in a different execution context (i.e. the folder where the job is executed) and an independent process
+in a different execution context (i.e. the folder where a task is executed).

 Tip